ChewKeanHo/Template/Angular/README.md

-# AutomataCI Static Site Generator Angular Setup
+# AutomataCI - Angular Static Site Generator

-This document is mainly for the project developers including junior role to understand what is going on in the workspace and how to operate it.
+This document for the project developers including junior experiences.
+It covers the basic guides for operating the generator.
-Most of the Angular resources should be the same.